 - maintain eye contact as you make her feel like the most desirable woman in the world;

-- slide the ring up to her knuckle while maintaining effortless eye-contact; pause briefly before you move the ring to the base of her finger.
+- slide the ring up to her knuckle while maintaining effortless eye-contact; briefly pause before you move the ring to the base of her finger;

 In most Anglo-Saxon cultures, the engagement ring goes on the ring finger (the fourth finger) of her left hand.

-Note that your marriage proposal speech is different and separate from the “Will You Marry Me?” question.
+Note that your short marriage proposal speech is different and separate from the “Will You Marry Me?” question.

-- your marriage proposal speech takes place before you drop to your knee, whereas
+- your marriage proposal speech takes place before you drop to your knee; whereas

 - “Will You Marry Me” is what you ask your partner after you’re down on your knee with the open ring box facing her;

-Unless you’re a polished speaker, I’d recommend putting pen to paper and jotting down your marriage proposal draft speech well in advance of the envisaged proposal date.
+Unless you’re a polished speaker, I’d recommend putting pen to paper and jotting down your draft marriage proposal speech well in advance of the envisaged proposal date.